hyl3rid/blog/data/blog/crepes.md

 **For the strawberry jelly:**

-1 ½ cup fresh Strawberries, halved
+1 ½ cup fresh strawberries, halved
 ½ cup plus 2 tbsp Sugar
-1 tbsp Pectin
+1 tbsp pectin
-¼ tbsp Lemon juice
+¼ tbsp lemon juice

-**For the Crepes:**
+**For the crepes:**

 1 ½ cups all-purpose flour
 1 cup almond milk or sparkling water
 ½ tbsp cornstartch
+¼ tsp of baking powder
 A pinch salt
-Melted vegan butter for cooking
+Vegan butter for cooking

 ### Instructions

-**For the Strawberry Jelly:**
+**For the strawberry jelly:**

 - To extract pectin boil in a large pot water with apple peel or citrus rinds.
 When it starts boiling, lower the heat to simmer.
 Let is simmer for 15-20 minutes.
 - Place the peels or rinds in the colander with a strainer cloth.
 Let the pectin rest for 4 hours.